aemrobe/to-do-list-app/README.md

 ### What I learned

 This is my first frontendmentor challenge which i have used to implement fullstack app and i am really excitied about it.
 I have learned how i can create a database tables in supabase and connect it to my react app and also i have learned how i can make crud operation on database using react query so it was too much fun to build it.
+It also helped me to know how i can make app accessible to the screen reader users.

 ### Continued development